-The Dales Way began life as a challenging few days walk along the River Wharfe following it from the lovely town of Ilkley (some start in Leeds but I do not really see the point) through to its source on Cam Fell.
+The Dales Way began life as a challenging couple of days walk along the River Wharfe, following it from the lovely town of Ilkley (some start in Leeds but I do not really see the point) through to its source on Cam Fell.
 However it was soon expanded to take in the lovely valley of Dentdale, following the River Dee, joining up with the Lune after Sedbergh and finishing on the rarely visited lowlands that fall between the M6 motorway and the real ‘start’ of the Lake District at Bowness/Windermere.
-If this sounds like a low level long distance walk it largely is with the spectacular exception of the crossing over Gayle Moor between Wharfedale and Dentdale

-There is an awful lot of riverside walking but this really only adds to the variety of the walk; each riverside section is different, the views always good and the paths usually (but not always) in good condition.
-There is something immensely satisfying in following a river to its source with the resulting land use changing as you travel; big open fields and the rich lands around Ilkley passes through the heart of the Dales to the incredibly remote hamlets of Beckermonds and Upper Dentdale whereas further north (and west) the Lake District homes in to view and excites the mind.
+There is an awful lot of riverside walking but this actually adds to the variety of the walk; each riverside section is different, the views always good and the paths usually (but not always) in good condition.
+There is something immensely satisfying in following a river to its source with the resulting land use changing as you travel; big open fields and the rich lands around Ilkley passes through the heart of the Dales to the remote hamlets of Beckermonds and Upper Dentdale.
+Further north (and west) the Lake District hoves in to view and excites the mind.
 It is just a shame the Dales way does not link to the Cumbrian Way and travel through the heart of the Lakes as well.

-One of the best things of the Dales Way are the most beautiful villages that it passes through, the character and history for any visitor to see.
-There is plenty of accommodation although it is fair to say that some of the sections may be a little long, certainly from Buckden to Dent there is not a lot aside from some isolated farms!
-However Where2walk have listed their favourites enroute and they are listed in the section below.
+One of the greatest attractions on the Dales Way are the beautiful villages that are passed, the character and history for any visitor to see.
+There is plenty of accommodation although it is fair to say that some of the sections may be a little long.
+Certainly from Buckden to Dent there is not a lot aside from some isolated farms!

 If you want us to tailor make your itinerary do contact us; there are 2 differing itineraries below which we believe are suitable for the walk but they may not be suitable for you.
 Simply contact us and we will help.
 The main problem is the crossing to Dent from Wharfedale, it is a long, quite remote day unless broken up by staying at Ribblehead.